Home » Amsterdam » Rijksmuseum tickets

 The Merry Family

-Jan Steen created the painting called ‘The Merry Family’ with many characters in the year 1668.
+Jan Steen created the painting called ‘The Merry Family’ with many characters in 1668.

 In this famous piece of art, he depicts a family drinking alcohol together.